Learn more about how the County determines when a Fire Ban, Restriction, or Advisory should be implemented:

 Monday - Friday 8:30 a.m. - 4:30 p.m.

 No Fire Ban

 Fire permits are being issued and are required for most burning activities.
-Permits are free of charge and can be applied for online at https://lethcounty.ca/p/fire-permits or on the Lethbridge County app.
-They can also be obtained at the Lethbridge administration office (#100, 905 4 Avenue S.).
-Masks must be worn in the Lethbridge office due to current provincial COVID-19 measures.
+They are free of charge and can be applied for online at https://lethcounty.ca/p/fire-permits, on the Lethbridge County app, or in-person at the Lethbridge administration office (#100, 905 4 Avenue S.).

 Fire permit holders may burn the following items: